WHAT IS ART THERAPY ?

 1) facilitate the process of empowerment for clients and their families - via art engagement - to make informed decisions about their mental, emotional, and spiritual well-being; and

 2) work in establishments that hold the space for populations and their families that may or may not otherwise be able to get the help and support they need.

-My mission is to celebrate the power that imagination, creativity, and playfulness, has on facilitating the identification and organization of trauma, deep work, connecting to the self, and on general well-being.
+My mission is to celebrate the power that imagination, creativity, and playfulness, has on facilitating the identification and organization of trauma, deep work, connecting to the self and others, and on general well-being.
 All while staying grounded in the application of art making.